 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard household fixture that we all use daily.
-The temptation is to consider its utility for granted, but it’s essential to keep in mind that it’s not a garbage can.
-There are certain things that should not be flushed down the toilet because they could cause blockage inside the sewer or damage in sewer lines.
+Toilets are a common fixture in the home that we use daily.
+There’s a tendency to accept its use for granted, however it’s crucial to remember that it’s not a trash can.
+There are certain things that should never be flushed down the toilet because they can cause obstruction from the pipes or damage in sewer lines.

 Key Takeaways

-- Don’t flush certain items into the toilet because they can cause blockages in the drain or harm to pipes in the sewer.
+- Don’t flush certain items into the toilet because they can cause blockages in the drain, or cause damages to the pipes.

 - Baby wipes